cesarsalesgomes/dna/README.md

 _An example of an initial Directus application can be found in the folder `dna-heroku`_

-_After that, the `dna-heroku` folder was deployed on Github, connected to a Node.js app on Heroku, and connected to the previously created database via enviroment variable._
+_After that, the `dna-heroku` folder was deployed on Github, integrated to a Node.js app on Heroku, and connected to the previously created database via enviroment variable._

 **Issues found:**